Small Group Golden Circle Tour – Kerið Crater and Friðheimar Farm

 - Þingvellir National Park

-Our small group day tour to the Golden Circle begins with our fast and efficient pick up service.
+Our Small Group Golden Circle Tour begins with our fast and efficient pick up service.
 You simply need to wait at your hotel or at one of the designated pick up points and let us take care of the rest.
 Once we have all our guests we will set off from the city and journey to our first major destination.

 Our next stop after Kerid is a family run farm called Friðheimar.
 Located near the geothermal town of Flúðir (home of the secret lagoon ), the unique farm Fridheimar is both known for it’s greenhouses and the pure breed Icelandic horses.
 The owners have combined their compassion of Horticulture with active breeding programs for the Icelandic horse.
 The pure breed Icelandic horse is known for its diversity of gaits, coat colors, strength, health and good spirit.
 You will be invited to the stable where you get a presentation about the horse and a one horse show of the gaits.
 Coffee and tea is included while you enjoy the experience.